 - May have limited warranty with certain sellers

-- Low screen resolutions – some business laptops come with 1366x768 screens which is not ideal.
+- Low screen resolutions – some business laptops have screens with resolution of 1366x768.

 - Bad renovation job – not all sellers are made equal.